google/attention-center/README.md

  - a [TensorFlow Lite](https://www.tensorflow.org/lite) model to that can be used to predict the attention center of an image, i.e. the area where the most salient parts of an image lie.
  - a python script that can be used to batch encode images using the attention centers.
 This can be used with the submodule [libjxl](firschinghttps://github.com/libjxl/libjxl) in order to create JPEG XL images such that decoding the image will start from the attention center determined by the model.

- [Using Saliency in progressive JPEG XL images](https://opensource.googleblog.com/2021/09/using-saliency-in-progressive-jpeg-xl-images.html) is a blog post about this open source project.
+ [Using Saliency in progressive JPEG XL images](https://opensource.googleblog.com/2021/09/using-saliency-in-progressive-jpeg-xl-images.html) is a blog post from 2021 about progressive JPEG XL images.

+ [Open sourcing the attention center model](https://opensource.googleblog.com/2022/11/open-sourcing-attention-center-model.html) is a blog post from 2022 about this open source project.

  For the training of the model [center.tflite](./model/center.tflite) has been trained with images from the [Common objects in context](https://cocodataset.org/#home) annotated with saliency from the [salicon dataset](http://salicon.net/).